 - (a) Ensure an integrated approach to water management across the City through the use of water sensitive urban design principles. - (b) Encourage sustainable water use practices. - (c) Assist in the management of stormwater to minimise flooding and reduce the effects of stormwater pollution on receiving waterways. - (d) Ensure that development manages and mitigates flood risk, and does not exacerbate the potential for flood damage or hazard to existing development and to the public domain. - (e) Ensure that development above the flood planning level as defined in the Sydney LEP 2012 will minimise the impact of stormwater and flooding on other developments and the public domain both during the event and after the event. - (f) Ensure that flood risk management addresses public safety and protection from flooding.

 A Stormwater Management and Flooding Report was provided as part of the EIS.
-This shows that flood risk to the site is isolated to Hunter Street and provides mitigation measures.
+This shows that there is no flood risk to the site from the adjoining streets.

 3.9 - Heritage